 You will need the free Adobe Reader to view some of the files on this page.
 See EPA's PDF page to learn more.

-EPA expects to soon receive a fourth draft of the feasibility study that will include several possible groundwater cleanup options.
-When it is approved, EPA will propose an option and present it to the public for review and comment.
-EPA hopes a final cleanup decision can be made by late 2015 after public comments are considered.
+In July 2014, EPA received a fourth draft of the feasibility study which includes several possible groundwater cleanup options.
+EPA cannot approve this study until the soil/arsenic contamination is dealt with.
+When the study is approved, EPA will propose a groundwater cleanup plan and present it to the public for review and comment.
+EPA expects to make a final decision in early 2016 after public comments are considered.

-People In Need of Environmental Services, or PINES, is a local community group that has an EPA technical assistance plan.
-The group is receiving services such as technical advice and outreach assistance valued at more than $50,000.
-PINES members requested that the radiation sampling be done.
+The PINES group currently has an EPA technical assistance plan to receive services such as technical advice and community outreach assistance valued at more than $50,000.

 - EPA Answers Questions About the Pines Site (PDF) (2pp, 109K) August 2013